AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 ### Module Installation

-#### Installing the Rubrik CDM PowerShell SDK devel branch
+#### Installing the Rubrik SDK for PowerShell

-The `devel` branch within the Rubrik CDM PowerShell SDK contains the cmdlets, functions, and code needed in order to successfully generate a Rubrik As Built Report.
-Therefore, ensure that `devel` is the active Rubrik module on the system generating the report.
-To install the `devel` branch follow the steps below:
+1. Ensure you have the Windows Management Framework 5.0 or greater installed.

-1. Download the [devel](https://github.com/rubrikinc/rubrik-sdk-for-powershell/tree/devel) branch to your workstation.
+1. Open a Powershell console with the Run as Administrator option.
-1. Open a Powershell console with the _Run as Administrator_ option.
+1. Run `Set-ExecutionPolicy` using the parameter RemoteSigned or Bypass.
-1. Run `Set-ExecutionPolicy` using the parameter _RemoteSigned_ or _Bypass_.
+1. Run `Install-Module -Name Rubrik -Scope CurrentUser` to download the module from the PowerShell Gallery.
+Note that the first time you install from the remote repository it may ask you to first trust the repository.
-1. Run the `Install-Rubrik.ps1` script in the root of this repository and follow the prompts to install, upgrade, or delete your Rubrik Module contents.
+1. Alternatively `Install-Module -Name Rubrik -Scope AllUsers` can be execute be used if you would like to install the module for all users on the current system.

 #### Installing the As Built Report Module

-Installing the As Built Report core module with the below instructions takes care of installing all of subsidary reports, including the Rubrik CDM core report.
+Installing the As Built Report core module with the below instructions takes care of installing all of subsidiary reports, including the Rubrik CDM core report.

 Open a Windows PowerShell terminal window and install each of the required modules as follows;
 ```powershell